The 18 Best Things to Do in Point Reyes National Seashore

 Alamere Falls Trail

 One of the top things to do in Point Reyes is hike 13 miles, round trip, to see Alamere Falls.
 This is one of only a few tidal falls in the world.
-If there’s been rain recently the waterfall will be incredibly powerful.
+If there’s been rain recently, the waterfall will be mighty.
 Even if there hasn’t been rain, it’s still beautiful.
-Plus there is a series of waterfalls above Alamere Falls that feed into it.
+Plus, there are a series of waterfalls above Alamere Falls that feed into it that are equally stunning.

-Yes, there is a shortcut to reach the falls.
+Yes, there is a shortcut to the falls.
 If you want to take it, do so at your own risk.
-It’s marked on the trail by a post that people have stuck lost sandals, water bottles, and honestly other trash to.
+The trail is marked by a post where people have stuck lost sandals, water bottles, and other trash.

-I suggest taking the long way out and evaluating when you get to the falls if it’s worth shaving off a few miles by taking the shortcut back.
+I suggest taking the long way out and evaluating, when you get to the falls, whether it’s worth shaving off a few miles by taking the shortcut back.
 Ultimately, that’s what I did.

 Alternatively, you can take the shortcut and see the upper falls without making the sketchy climb down to the beach.

-There are restrooms at the trailhead and at Wildcat campground but no water sources.
-Be sure to bring plenty of water, snacks, wear sunscreen, and layers!
+There are restrooms at the trailhead and Wildcat campground, but no water sources.
+Be sure to bring plenty of water and snacks, wear sunscreen, and wear layers!

 It’s a challenging hike due to the mileage required, the mile in the sand, and a bit of elevation gain.
 But it is 100% worth it.